katelynschoedl/katelynschoedl.github.io/resume.md

   <div class="resume-section" markdown="1">
 ## Profile

-Electrical engineer and research coordinator with experience in hardware design for high-speed digital communication, photonic systems, and academic research processes for geophysical science applications.
+<p class="highlight-text">Electrical engineer and research coordinator with experience in hardware design for high-speed digital communication,
+photonic systems, and academic research processes for geophysical science applications.</p>

 My background includes avionics sensor design at Amazon, signal integrity engineering at Microsoft, and academic research coordination for geophysics and environmental sensing groups at the University of Washington.
 I am interested in experimental